Veloso Salgado

-José Maria Veloso Salgado (2 April 1864 22 July 1945) was a Galician-born Portuguese artist.
-He is regarded as one of the country's foremost masters of Naturalism with many distinguished works in historical painting, landscapes, and portraits.
+José Maria Veloso Salgado (2 April 1864 – 22 July 1945) was a Spanish-born Portuguese painter.
+He is regarded as one of the country's foremost masters of Naturalism with many distinguished works in historical painting, landscapes and portraits.

 Biography

 José Maria Veloso Salgado was born in Galicia (Spain), in Melón (a small town in the province of Ourense, not far from the Portuguese border), where he lived until the age of 10.
 He was the son of two farmers, José Pérez and Dolores Veloso Rodrigues Salgado.
-In 1874, his parents sent him to live with his maternal uncle, Miguel Veloso Rodrigues Salgado, who run a lithography workshop (Litografia Lemos) in Lisbon, Portugal.
+In 1874, his parents sent him to live with his maternal uncle, Miguel Veloso Rodrigues Salgado, who ran a lithography workshop (Litografia Lemos) in Lisbon, Portugal.
 Veloso Salgado started working as an apprentice at his uncle's workshop.

-From 1878 to 1880, he attended evening classes for workers at the School of the Lisbon Academy of Fine Arts, and was approved with distinction.
+From 1878 to 1880, he attended evening classes for workers at the School of the Lisbon School of Fine Arts, and was approved with distinction.
 Encouraged by his results, he started attending normal evening classes in 1881 and, in the end of his first year, he won an award of 20-thousand réis.
 He then started daytime classes, where he studied under José Simões de Almeida and José Ferreira Chaves who taught Drawing and Painting, respectively; he achieved top marks in both classes.

 In 1884, he had presented two works on the 13th exhibition of the Society for the Promotion of Fine Arts (Sociedade Promotora de Belas Artes), achieving an honorable mention, and, in 1887, he also participated on the 14th exhibition.
 In 1887, Veloso Salgado finished his studies with a final grade of 17 out of 20; that same year, he became a naturalized Portuguese citizen.
 All these achievements allowed him to get a state scholarship to pursue further studies in Paris.